mawais-afz/javascript-interview-questions/README.md

     3. Better error reporting and logging
     4. Increased code readability and maintainability

-### Miscellaneous

-45. **What is `typeof` operator in JavaScript?**
+38. **What is `typeof` operator in JavaScript?**

-    - **Answer:** The `typeof` operator in JavaScript is a unary operator that returns a string indicating the type of the unevaluated operand.
+    The `typeof` operator in JavaScript is a unary operator that returns a string indicating the type of the unevaluated operand.
 It's used to determine the type of a value or expression.

     Key points about `typeof`: